 The Company seeks to outperform its competition in a fair and honest manner.
 The Company seeks competitive advantages through superior performance, never through unethical or illegal business practices.
 Stealing proprietary information, possessing trade secret information that was obtained without the owner’s consent or inducing such disclosures by past or present employees of other companies is prohibited.
 Each employee should endeavor to respect the rights of and deal fairly with the Company’s customers, suppliers, competitors and employees.
-No employee should take unfair advantage of anyone through manipulation, concealment, abuse of privileged information, misrepresentation of material facts or any other intentional unfair-dealing practice.
+No employee should take unfair advantage of anyone through manipulation, concealment, abuse of privileged or confidential information, misrepresentation of material facts or any other intentional unfair-dealing practice.

 Compliance with Laws, Rules and Regulations.